5 Tips to Take Care of Your Driveway

 1. Regular Cleaning

-The frequency a driveway needs cleaned depends on how much use it receives.
+The frequency that a driveway needs to be cleaned depends on how much use it receives.

 Motor oil, radiator fluid, and other substances do more than impacting the appearance of your driveway.
 These substances can leave stains that should be removed as soon as possible.
 This is the reason you should not change your vehicle’s oil in your driveway.

 Motor fluids can soften asphalt drives and penetrate up to a quarter-inch in concrete.
 You can use non-clumping kitty litter to absorb fresh oil and grease-cutting dish detergent and warm water to clean.
 If the stain is older, repeated scrubbing using a non-wire scrub brush and grease-cutting biodegradable cleaner can be useful.